-3 Admission information
+Admission information

-Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP or IELTS test scores) and interview performance (specialized knowledge of the applicant's chosen study area and presentation of a research plan).
+Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP or IELTS test scores) and interview performance.
+The interview assessment includes a review of your proposed research(Specialized knowledge gained through your master's study or practical experience; contents of your proposed research plan presentation; any relevant knowledge about the research plan or related subjects).

-MEXT special scholarship IEMP (International Environmental Management Program) Entrance Examination will be also implemented for international applicants.
+IEMP (International Environ-mental Management Program) Entrance Examination will be also implemented for highly capable international students.